124. Introduction to Poetry.

 Senior seminars are designed to provide students with the opportunity to apply the knowledge and skills they have developed in their own progress toward completion of the major.
 Seminars vary in topic, but each requires participants to complete a substantial writing project and to contribute both formally and informally to classroom discussions.
 Prerequisites: ENG 250 and senior standing.

 489,490.
 Projects for Seniors.

 Student-initiated projects involving significant study and writing carried out through frequent conferences with a faculty sponsor.
 These projects are completed in addition to the five courses required for the advanced level of the major.
-Prerequisites: senior standing, a 3.25 GPA in English, and approval by the departmental Honors/Independent Projects committee.
-Proposals for fall projects must be submitted to the committee by March 1 of the semester preceding the beginning of fall projects, and by November 1 of the semester preceding the beginning of spring projects.
+Prerequisites: senior standing, a 3.4 GPA in English, and approval by the departmental Honors/Independent Projects committee.
+Proposals for fall projects must be submitted to the committee by March 1 of the semester preceding the beginning of fall projects, and by November 1 or March 1.

 498. Honors Projects.

 Honors Projects are offered in the fall semester only and are for students working on an independent project to submit for departmental honors in the spring semester.
 Students meet regularly with their individual project advisors and as a group several times during the semester for guidance about conducting research, revising, and preparing thesis manuscripts.
 These projects are completed in addition to the five courses required for the advanced level of the major, and students must have completed at least two courses at the 300, 400, or 4000 level by the time of application.
 Prerequisites: senior standing, a 3.6 GPA in English, and approval by the departmental Honors/Independent Projects committee.
 Proposals must be submitted to the committee by March 1 of the semester preceding the beginning of the project.